 Google’s clearly been monitoring this subject closely, and in a bid to make the Pixel 3 and Pixel 3 XL even more attractive to floating voters, it has extended the phones’ software support lifespan.

 Normally, Pixel phones get two year’s worth of updates.
-But today it has been confirmed that Google will support its Pixel 3 phones until 2021.
+But today it has been confirmed that Google will support its Pixel 3 phones until 2021 – and also the Pixel 3a range too.
 That’s way beyond Android 10.
 And that is great news for Pixel users, or those thinking of jumping ship to Google’s home-brew phone lineup.

 Google even made an official page to detail this information; it also includes support lifespan for the Pixel 2 and Pixel 2 XL: